 Child-speak: ‘Mindfulness means paying full attention to something.
 It means slowing down to really notice what you are doing.
 Being mindful is the opposite of rushing or multitasking.
 When you’re mindful, you’re taking your time.
 You’re focusing in a relaxed way.’

-I would like to take this opportunity to share with everyone a little snippet from our weekly mindfulness sessions.
-Firstly I wanted to acknowledge how fantastic it is that the pupils of Therfield First School have the opportunity to have weekly mindfulness sessions.
+I would like to take this opportunity to share with everyone a little snippet from our mindfulness sessions.
+Firstly I wanted to acknowledge how fantastic it is that the pupils of Therfield First School have the opportunity to have regular mindfulness sessions.
 This is an invaluable life tool; helping children learn about their thinking minds, feelings, and offering techniques to calm the mind and body.

 During our sessions we have been training our minds to be in the moment with the use of the meditation bell.
 Children have to tune into the sound of the bell and stay with it until it disappears, raising their hands when they can’t hear it anymore.
 This may seem like an easy skill but with a busy mind it can be a challenge not to get lost in thinking about playtime, lunch time, friends and other exciting things or troubles.
 We have also spent time recognising that our out breath is our relaxation breath and we have been learning our candle breathing exercise.
 This teaches us about breathing in through our nose and then breathing out very slowly and controlled to make the flame dance - it can be tricky not to blow it out!